-In this guide, we'll go over some best practices for writing clean React code using Typescript.
-Most of these practices are widely used across all the Makerkit SaaS products.
+In this guide, we'll go over best practices for writing clean React code using TypeScript.
+These practices are widely used across all the Makerkit SaaS products and reflect modern React 19 patterns.

 Leverage Typescript